tomaskovacik/MegaCore/avr/libraries/SD/src/README.txt

 ** SD - a slightly more friendly wrapper for sdfatlib **
-- Modified to work with the MegaCore (changes to Sd2PinMap.h)

 This library aims to expose a subset of SD card functionality in the form of a higher level "wrapper" object.